 There’s been a lot of early childhood education (ECE) research over the years.
 By now we know that children learn differently, so it makes sense that there would be numerous education theories and methods teachers can employ in their classrooms.

-One popular way of educating young children, and sometimes older children, is the Montessori Method.
+One popular way of educating is the Montessori Method.
 The Montessori Method was developed by Dr. Maria Montessori in 1907.
 It’s a specific child-centered method of education that involves child-led activities (referred to as “work”), classrooms with children of varying ages and teachers who encourage independence among their pupils.

-Just like choosing a preschool for your child isn’t easy, determining what kind of educational philosophy you want to follow can be difficult, and it’s important to consider all factors.
+A Montessori education could be the perfect fit for you, or you might realize you want to look elsewhere.
+Determining what kind of educational philosophy you want to follow can be difficult, and it’s important to consider all factors.
 Weighing the pros and cons can be the perfect place to start—after you know exactly what Montessori entails, that is.